peterpot/openath.github.io/standards.md

     Mile  - one mile (assume track)
     3M, 5M, 10M - precise distance in miles - assume road
     5K, 10K - assumed to be road; if it was track, we'd use '5000'

+## Competition ##

+A competition is a group of athletics events taking places on one or more dates.
+This can include a series of competitions e.g. a League, possibly with a combined entry fee, and usually with results and places for the series as a whole.

 ## Disability Categories ##